Hyperaldosteronism can be caused by a tumor in the adrenal gland or may be a response to some diseases.

 For tumors of the adrenal glands, removal of the tumor

-Sometimes aldosterone-blocking drugs
+Sometimes aldosterone-blocking medications

 Rarely do both adrenal glands have to be removed.